Iximiel/adventOfCode2023/Readme.md

 ## Day 12

-This appear to me as a 1d nonogram, I may be able to solve it
+This appear to me as a 1d nonogram, I may be able to solve it bay hand, I may have to do some research, or just bruteforce it